 Other applications of magnetostrictive sensors are in the measurement of torque, motion, stress or force, and so forth.

-One thought on “Principle of Operation of Magnetostrictive Position Sensors”
+One response to “Principle of Operation of Magnetostrictive Position Sensors”